Ace Romero: Professional wrestling career

+Gay Wrestling (2016-2019)

+From 2016 to 2019 Ace Romero made gay wrestling videos as The Mountain, for two companies while he was also trying to break into professional wrestling.
+Wrestler 4 Hire - The Mountain and Muscle Domination Wrestling - The Mountain.
+He wrestled mainly body builders in skimpy thongs or sometimes they were naked.
+Even though he wrestled as The Mountain, a number of times he wore his Acey Baby trunks so he was doing gay wrestling videos up until 2019.

 Major League Wrestling (2018–2019)

 On December 8, 2018 (which was taped on November 8 at Fightland), Romero made his debut for Major League Wrestling (MLW) on Fusion, defeating Marko Stunt.
 On the December 28 episode of Fusion, he answered Simon Gotch's Prize Fight Challenge and quickly beat him, throwing some of the $20,000 to the crowd.
 On the January 25, 2019, episode of Fusion, Romero fought Barrington Hughes to a no contest after Col. Robert Parker interrupted the match and had The Dirty Blondes (Mike Patrick and Leo Brien) attack them, resulting in an impromptu tag team match where Romero and Hughes defeated Parker's team.
 On the March 9 episode of Fusion, he faced off against Gotch again, winning via disqualification after his Contra Unit (Jacob Fatu and Josef Samael) attacked him.
 At Battle Riot II on April 5, Romero competed in the Battle Riot match as the tenth entrant, eliminating five competitors before being eliminated by Davey Boy Smith Jr. He would lose to Samael on the April 20 episode of Fusion, getting beat up by the rest of Contra Unit after the match.
 His final match for MLW happened on the May 25 episode of Fusion, where he teamed up with Hughes to lose to Contra Unit.